Installing Hybrid Manager on AWS EKS

 kubectl logs -f -l app=edbpgai-bootstrap -n edbpgai-bootstrap

-Obtain the IP address of your ingress gateway to configure in your /etc/hosts file.
+Obtain the IP address of your ingress gateway.
 Run:

 kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].hostname}' | strings | nslookup